grocsvs/grocsvs/README.rst

 * ``results/QCStep/qc_report.tsv``: some basic quality control statistics, including fragment lengths and number of barcodes per sample
 * ``results/AssemblyStep/assembly.i``: the sequence assemblies for event ``i``; in this directory, ``contigs.sorted.bam`` contain the contigs aligned back to the reference genome (this file may be viewed with `IGV <https://www.broadinstitute.org/igv/>`_)
 * ``results/FinalClusterSVsStep/edges.tsv``: full information relating breakpoints in complex structural variants
+* ``results/PostprocessingStep/classes.txt``: this file includes a simple presence/absence call for each structural variant for each sample, denoted as a 0 for absence and a 1 for presence.
+For example, if your tumor sample were the first sample, and the matched normal sample were the second sample, a "10" would indicate a somatic event and a "11" would indicate a germline event.
+These classes are determined using a simple allele-frequency cutoff which in our experience has been quite robust.
+More statistically motivated filters can be established by filtering on the p-values for each sample, which are indicated in this file as "sarcoma_p_resampling" if your sample name were "sarcoma" (note that missing p-values should be treated as 1).

 Docker (and example dataset)